LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 install a pack that is incompatible with the current Logtalk version, backend version, or operating-system version, use the ``install/4`` or ``update/3`` predicates with the option ``compatible(false)``.

+When installing large packs over unreliable network conditions, you may try switching the default downloader utility from ``curl`` to ``wget``.

 When a pack may be already installed, you can use the ``update(true)`` option to ensure that the installation will by updated to the specified